al3xisxyz/al3xis-os/README.md

     Welcome to the era of Sovereign Computing
   </h3>
   <p>
-    StartOS is an open source Linux distribution optimized for running a personal server.
+    Al3xisOS is an open source Linux distribution optimized for running a personal server.
 It facilitates the discovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services.
   </p>
 </div>
 <br />